Sovereign-Labs/sovereign-sdk/examples/demo-rollup/README.md

 This is a prototype.
 It contains known vulnerabilities and should not be used in production under any circumstances.

-## Celestia Integration
+## Getting Started

+### Set up Celestia

 The current prototype runs against Celestia-node version `v0.7.1`.
 This is the version used on the `arabica` testnet as of Mar 18, 2023.

-## Getting Started

-### Set up Celestia

-Sync a Celestia light node running on the Arabica testnet
+To get started, you'll need to sync a Celestia light node running on the Arabica testnet

 1. Clone the repository: `git clone https://github.com/celestiaorg/celestia-node.git`.
 1. `cd celestia-node`